Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

     query for later re-use.
 To do this: select the appropriate tracker report, then choose your search criteria, click on the "Browse" button to run the query.
-Finally click on the "Bookmark this Page" item in the SYS\_PRODUCT\_NAME Main Menu.
+Finally click on the "Bookmark this Page" item in the |SYSPRODUCTNAME| Main Menu.
 A new bookmark will show up in your Personal Page.
 A click on this bookmark will run the exact same query again.

-Your favorite queries can be saved via the SYS\_PRODUCT\_NAME bookmark mechanism as explained in the Tip box but there are also shortcuts in the Tracker Menu Bar for the most common queries.
+Your favorite queries can be saved via the |SYSPRODUCTNAME| bookmark mechanism as explained in the Tip box but there are also shortcuts in the Tracker Menu Bar for the most common queries.
 They are: